GolnooshBabaei/safeaipackage/README.md

 to the measurement of the new future requirements necessary for the safety condition of AI-systems.

 # Install

 Simply use:

 pip install safeaipackage

+# Example

+In the folder "examples", we provide two notebooks related to a classification and a regression problem applied to the [employee dataset](https://search.r-project.org/CRAN/refmans/stima/html/employee.html).
+This dataset can also be downloaded from this folder.

 # Citations